Categories

 “Truth” on the many topics of the bible is not found easily.

-Each biblical truth on a particular topic can be likened to a jigsaw puzzle in which a person must assemble and sort out all the pieces that are spread out throughout God’s Word before being able to see the full picture, the Truth!
+Each biblical truth on a particular topic can be likened to a jigsaw puzzle in which a person must first assemble all the pieces, verses, that relate to this particular topic that are spread out throughout God’s Word, before being able to see the full picture, the Truth!

-And so, I kept on reading the bible from beginning to end again and again through my life, noting all the passages related to a particular subject, so as to be able, one day, to make an educated conclusion as to what God’s Word really teaches.
+And so, I kept on reading the whole bible from beginning to end again and again throughout my life, noting all the passages related to particular topics, so as to be able, one day, to make an educated conclusion as to what God’s Word really teaches on this subject.

 It took me years and years of studying seriously and with an open mind the bible (and the bible only, not of theological books on any subject which will again tend to brainwash me), before I was confident that I had the right picture on the most important theological issues.

-I never wished to become a theologian, but I had to become one, and it was only after 25 years or so of serious study that the conviction grew within me that I was at last freed from most human teachings.
+I never wanted to become a theologian, but I had to become one, and it was only after 25 or so years of serious study that the conviction grew (from within me) that I was at last freed from most human teachings.

-And now, after 51 years of such personal daily study, I feel that I have honestly allowed the Spirit of God to teach me his truths.
+And now, after 53 years of such a personal daily study, I feel that I have honestly allowed the Spirit of God to teach me his truths.

 I have however still much to learn, and I am always open to correction.

-All this time I have only been sharing my theological understanding with my wives and my dear children, the only audience I ever had so far.
+All these years I have been sharing what I have learned from the bible only with my wives and my dear children, the only audience I ever had so far.

 I wished that God would have opened opportunities for me to teach the Word of God to others, but it never happened.